 The GND matched over 400 food and agricultural commodities from the FAO’s Supply and Utilization Accounts to food items in the United States Department of Agriculture Food Composition Database and obtained data on nutrient composition of the Supply and Utilization Accounts food items17.
 After adjusting for the inedible portion of each food item, the GND can estimate the national availability of macronutrients and micronutrients in a given year.
 Based on this, the 22 food group model outputs from the Aglink-Cosimo model were cross-walked to the GND, and nutrient supply was estimated for each scenario (Table S1).

-Post-Model Species Disaggregations
+Species Disaggregations

 Aquatic foods in the GND database are based on FAO FishStat production data and currently include the following categories: i) demersal fish; ii) pelagic fish; iii) fish oils; iv) crustaceans; v) cephalopods; vi) other marine fish; vii) freshwater fish; viii) other molluscs; ix) aquatic mammals; x) other aquatic animals; and xi) aquatic plants.
 To derive more resolved consumption estimates, we first assigned fish consumption estimates to freshwater and marine species based on historical shares.
 Within these broad categories, consumption was then assigned to capture and aquaculture sources to allow for future projections to reflect increased share (for some key species) in aquaculture production.
 Next, we used FAO FishStat production data to predict which species are actually being consumed in each country, adjusting for trade flows.
 We assumed that future diets preserved the current taxonomic make-up within each of these categories.